What Is Peritoneal Mesothelioma?

 Cytoreduction With HIPEC

 Chemotherapy is used to shrink abdominal tumors and kill cancerous cells.
-Patients who are unable to undergo cytoreduction with HIPEC often receive systemic chemotherapy (chemotherapy that travels throughout the body).
+Patients who can’t undergo cytoreduction with heated chemotherapy often receive systemic chemotherapy (chemotherapy that travels throughout the body).

 Immunotherapy

-A research study in the March 2023 edition of Oncology reported on 24 patients treated with the immunotherapy drug pembrolizumab.
-Of the participants, 21% had a decrease in cancer and 53% had stable disease (tumors that didn’t grow or shrink).
-The median overall survival was 20.9 months.
+A study in the March 2023 edition of Oncology reported on 24 peritoneal mesothelioma patients treated with Keytruda.
+Five of the patients had their tumors shrink, and more than half had their cancer stabilize (meaning their tumors didn’t grow or shrink).

 Peritoneal Mesothelioma Doctors

-One of the best ways to improve your prognosis is to be treated by a top mesothelioma doctor.
-These specialists have decades of experience treating mesothelioma and are best suited to help patients live longer.
+One of the best ways to improve your prognosis is to see a peritoneal mesothelioma doctor for treatment.
+These specialists have decades of experience helping patients live longer, fuller lives.

 Dr. James Pingpank